MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp-and-qdk.md

 Everything you need to write and run Q# programs, including the Q# compiler, the Q# libraries, and the quantum simulators, can be installed and run from your local computer.
 Eventually you will be able to run your Q# programs remotely on an actual quantum computer, but until then the quantum simulators provided with the QDK provide accurate and reliable results.

 If you are new to programming, using Python as your host programming platform is the easiest way to get started.
-Python enjoys widespread use not only among developers, but also scientists, researchers and teachers, and is easy to learn.
+Python enjoys widespread use not only among developers, but also scientists, researchers and teachers, and it is easy to learn.

 If you already have experience with C# and are familiar with the Visual Studio development environment, there are just a few extensions you need to add to Visual Studio to prepare it for Q#.

 ## Summary

 Q# is an open-source programming language for developing quantum programs.
 It has libraries that let you create complex quantum operations, and quantum simulators to accurately run and test your programs.
-Q# programs are called from a host program written either in Python or C# and can be written, run and tested from your local computer.
+Q# programs are called from a host program written either in Python or C# and can be written, run, and tested from your local computer.

 ## Next Steps